 What We Do

-Edirisa UK started working with the Kigezi Water and Sanitation Department (KWSD) in 2010, funding both water harvesting filtration tanks as well as sanitary latrines.
+Edirisa UK started working with the Kigezi Diocese Water and Sanitation Programme (KDWSP) in 2010, funding both water harvesting filtration tanks as well as sanitary latrines.

 The household tanks can often serve two families, each with two adults and several children, and we ensure that families receive training in tank maintenance to ensure that they benefit from clean water for many years to come.
 In total we have installed: over 120 household water tanks; large tanks at our Health Clinic and Special Needs Centre; large tanks at a number of local primary schools; and large tanks at our Nursery Schools where needed.